-Acidic water is extremely corrosive and can cause detrimental plumbing damages and incur astronomical repair costs.
-Furthermore, acidic water also leaches heavy metals from eroding pipes, exposing your water to copper, zinc, and even lead.
+Acidic water is a corrosive liquid that can lead to plumbing damages and unpleasant repair costs.
+Furthermore, acidic water also leaches heavy metals from eroding pipes, exposing your water to copper, zinc, or even lead.
 For many well owners across the country, acidic water is a serious water quality problem.
-Join John Woodard, our Master Water Specialist, as we dive into what acidic water is and how a whole house acid neutralizer can protect your home and health.
+In this article, you can learn how a whole house acid neutralizer can protect your home and health.

 What is acidic water?

-Acidic water is any water with a pH value of 6.5 or less. pH is measured on a scale between 1 and 14, with 7 representing the neutral value.
-Acid water occurs naturally, as rain falls to earth soft and slightly acidic.
+Acidic water is any water with a pH value of less than 7, but water with a pH above 6.5 is typically not acidic enough to cause problems unless you have lead pipes. pH is measured on a scale between 1 and 14, with 7 representing the neutral value.
+Acidic water occurs naturally in the form of rainfall.
 As it absorbs minerals and dissolves solid materials, the pH of the water can rise.
-Water with a pH value higher than 7.5 is considered basic, or alkaline.
-Mineral-rich alkaline water is touted by many for its perceived health benefits and fresh spring water taste.
+Water with a pH value higher than 7 is considered basic, or alkaline.
+Mineral-rich alkaline water is touted by many for its perceived health benefits and fresh spring water taste, but many of these health benefits are scientifically unproven.

-When the clouds return the water back to the earth’s surface in the form of precipitation, like rain and snow, carbon dioxide (CO2) dissolves into the rainfall.
+When the clouds return the water back to the earth’s surface in the form of precipitation, such as rain and snow, carbon dioxide (CO2) dissolves into the rainfall.
 This forms a weak carbonic acid and lends water a mild acidity.
 The average pH of rainwater is around 5.6.
-When it hits the earth and seeps through layers of rock and sediment, the pH will adjust depending upon the environmental conditions it encounters.
-If the rain is falling on calcium-rich limestone, it will absorb high mineral content and likely become hard water.
-However, if it seeps through a rock bed of something like granite, the water will stay acidic.
+When it hits the earth and seeps through layers of rock and sediment, the pH adjusts depending upon the environmental conditions it encounters.
+If the rain falls on calcium-rich limestone, it absorbs high mineral content and becomes hard water.
+However, if it seeps through a rock bed of granite, the water remains acidic.
 Metamorphic and igneous rocks lack the calcium to buffer the pH and neutralize the acid in the water.
 This means many wells are likely to have acidic water, as they are often accessing shallow groundwater for their water supplies.
-Water can also become acidic if from chemical runoffs or mine drainage sites.
+Water can also become acidic if it comes from chemical runoffs or mine drainage sites.

 Is acidic water bad for you?

-If the acidic water is leaching heavy metals into your water, acid water can pose health risks.
-Exposure to high levels of zinc and copper leads to gastrointestinal upset, including nausea, vomiting, and diarrhea.
+If your water is acidic, it can leach heavy metals from pipes into your water, posing health risks.
+According to aces.edu, water with a pH between 6 and 7 is considered somewhat corrosive, and a pH below 6 is considered highly corrosive.
+Pipes made of copper or lead pose the most danger when transporting acidic water, particularly if they provide your daily source of drinking water.
+Regular exposure to high levels of zinc and copper leads to gastrointestinal upset, including nausea, vomiting, and diarrhea.
 Extended consumption of copper-heavy water can cause serious health complications, like gallstones, kidney stones, neurological damage, and even kidney and liver failure.
-Lead is an extremely dangerous heavy metal to consume, especially for children.
+Lead is an extremely dangerous heavy metal to consume in any amount, especially for children.
 Children’s bodies experience accelerated growth and absorb contaminants more readily.
 Lead exposure can cause cognitive impairment, memory problems, stunted development, and seizures.
 In adults, exposure to lead can cause high blood pressure, kidney and nervous system diseases, miscarriages and stillbirths, strokes, and even cancer.
+If you drink from a water source that may contain lead, you should consider another source.

-The acidity of your water will dictate the method of acid neutralization required to raise your pH to a neutral value.
-There are several methods, each with varying strength, employed to eliminate acid water.
+The acidity of your water dictates the method of acid neutralization required to raise your pH to a neutral value.
+There are several methods, each with varying strength, employed to eliminate acidic water.

 Calcite

 If your water has a pH level of around 5.5, calcite will need assistance in boosting the pH and neutralizing the acidity.
 Magnesium oxide, sold under trade names like FLOMAG and Corosex, corrects pH by neutralizing the free carbon dioxide in the water.
-A calcite and Corosex combination has the ability to raise pH around a point and a half.
+A calcite and Corosex combination has the ability to raise pH about 1.5 points.
 However, unlike calcite, Corosex can quickly overcorrect if too great a quantity is added.
 The manufacturer's recommendation is to create a hybrid blend of about 80-90% calcite and 10-20% magnesium oxide.
-Furthermore, too much magnesium oxide can produce unfortunately side effects.
+Furthermore, too much magnesium oxide can produce undesirable side effects.
 Just like milk of magnesia, too much magnesium oxide can produce a laxative effect.
-It goes without saying that it is best to use the Corosex media judiciously and avoid that outcome.

 Soda ash and caustic soda

 Acidic water with a pH level in the low fives or high fours presents a unique challenge.
-No longer is an acid neutralizer tank system with calcite or Corosex a viable solution.
+An acid neutralizer tank system with calcite or Corosex is no longer a viable solution.
 Water this acidic demands a chemical injection system to raise pH to a comfortably neutral zone.
 This uses a chemical pH adjuster called soda ash.
 These systems use peristaltic pump technology to inject the water with a dissolved mixture of the soda ash before it enters your home and runs its ruinous course of corrosion.
 Chemical injection systems are high maintenance and require dedicated attention.
-However, if your water is that acidic, it is necessary to protect your health and your home.
+However, if your water is this acidic, it is necessary to protect your health and your home.

 If the pH is as low as four, the only acid neutralizer you can use is caustic soda.
-With an alkalinity level of 14 (the highest alkaline value), caustic soda is the only thing potent enough to move the acidity out of so low a range.
+With an alkalinity level of 14 (the highest alkaline value), caustic soda is the only thing potent enough to move the acidity out of a range this low.

 How does an acid neutralizer work?

-Acid neutralizers work by exposing the acidic water to calcite media by two different methods: traditional back-washing and upflow technology.
+Acid neutralizers work by exposing the acidic water to calcite media by two different methods: traditional backwashing and upflow technology.
 In a back-washing unit, the tank comes with a control valve and a mineral tank.
-The mineral tank is filled about halfway up with the calcite and magnesium oxide.
-As water enters the tank, it filters down through the media and to a distributor basket, then flows out of a riser tube and into the pipes of your home.
+The mineral tank is filled about halfway with calcite and magnesium oxide.
+As water enters the tank, it filters through the media and into a distributor basket.
+The water then flows out of a riser tube and into the pipes of your home.
 Since water chooses the path of least resistance, diagonal channels form in the media as water continues to flow in the same direction.
-This means the same path of media is exposed to the acidic water every time the system is used, and the majority of the media in the tank is not making contact with the water.
-To counteract this, periodically the system’s control valve initiates a backwash to redistribute the media.
+This means the same path of media is exposed to the acidic water every time the system is used and most media in the tank does not contact the water.
+To counteract this, the system’s control valve periodically initiates a backwash to redistribute the media.
 When the system backwashes, water is forced into the tank in the opposite direction of flow.
-Water comes down through the riser tube, out of the basket, and lifts the media bed, swirling it around and redistributing the media evenly.
-The water then exits the tank as wastewater, the media bed stratifies and the system is ready to process acidic water again.
+Water flows down through the riser tube, out of the basket, and lifts the media bed, swirling it around and redistributing the media evenly.
+The water then exits the tank as wastewater, the media bed stratifies, and the system is ready to process acidic water again.
 Every backwashing cycle will send around 30 to 40 gallons of water to the drain.

 Does acid neutralization make water hard?

-To raise the pH of acidic water, acid neutralizers employ calcite, a media very rich in calcium.
-Calcium and magnesium are the two ions that lead to water hardness.
-As the calcite dissolves in the water, the corrosive acidity is reduced, but the hardness of the water does increase.
-The solution to acidic water does result in moderately hard water.
-Most acid neutralizers will raise the hardness by about five grains.
+To raise the pH of acidic water, acid neutralizers employ calcite, a medium rich in calcium.
+Calcium and magnesium are the two minerals that lead to water hardness.
+As the calcite dissolves in the water, the corrosive acidity is reduced, but the hardness of the water also increases.
+Consequently, the solution to acidic water results in moderately hard water.
+Most acid neutralizers raise the hardness by about five grains.
 If your water is already moderately hard, this could be problematic.
-Hard water wreaks its own brand of havoc on plumbing and will result in expensive repairs, destroyed appliances, scale build-up, and water heater failure.
+Hard water wreaks its own brand of havoc on plumbing and results in expensive repairs, destroyed appliances, scale build-up, and water heater failure.
 If the pH balanced water emerging from your acid neutralizer is hard, you should install a water softener after the neutralizer.
 Otherwise, you risk merely exchanging one water quality issue for another.
-Water softeners removing hardness-causing minerals from water through a process called ion exchange, wherein calcium and magnesium are replaced with sodium ions.
+Water softeners remove hardness-causing minerals from water through a process called ion exchange, wherein calcium and magnesium are replaced with sodium ions.

 If your water is naturally soft, the acid neutralizer may not add enough hardness to the water to cause an issue.
 You will have to perform a home water quality test to best understand what your water treatment set-up should be.

-Point-of-entry acid neutralizers are low maintenance but do require annual attention.
-Calcite and Corosex actually dissolve in the water, mineralizing it and raising its pH level.
+Point-of-entry acid neutralizers are low maintenance, but they still require annual attention.
+Calcite and Corosex dissolve in water, mineralizing it and raising its pH level.
 This dissolution process is what buffers the pH.
-But, it also means eventually all of the calcite in the tank will disappear.
-Annually, you will need to replenish the media to ensure acidic water isn’t eating away your pipes and flowing into your home.
-If you are using a calcite cartridge, you will need to change the filter in accordance with its rated gallon capacity.
+However, it also means eventually all of the calcite in the tank will disappear.
+Annually, you will need to replenish the media to ensure acidic water does not eat away at your pipes and flow into your home.
+If you use a calcite cartridge, you must change the filter in accordance with its rated gallon capacity.

-The amount of calcite you will need to add in heavily depends on the flow rate of your home.
+The amount of calcite you must add in heavily depends on the flow rate of your home.
 Acid neutralizers’ success is contingent on contact time.
-The speed at which you run water from your tank is linearly connected to the degree of pH adjustment that will transpire.
+The speed at which you run water from your tank is linearly connected to the degree of pH adjustment that transpires.
 Make sure your tank size can support your flow rates and your home’s water demand.